-There are so many types business, let alone industries and working styles, that require different sized offices depending on the work they perform.
+There are many different types of business, let alone industries and working styles, that require different sized offices depending on the work they do: here are some key points to consider when determining the right amount of space for yours.

-Firstly, take a thorough look at what’s working and what isn’t working in your current office environment.
-Once you have identified the strengths and weaknesses, you’ll be in an ideal position to start questioning where there is room for improvement.
+Start by taking a thorough look at what’s working and what isn’t in your current office environment.
+Once you’ve acknowledged the strengths and weaknesses of your workplace, you’ll be in an ideal position to start identifying opportunities for improvement.

 What kind of business are you?

-Think of what kind of day-to-day activity your business demands and how your space needs to support this.
+Consider the daily activities your business requires and how your space should support them.
 Are you more client-facing or employee centred?
 Are you a mix of both?
+Either way, your desired client experience will shape the amount and type of space you need.

 How many people make up your team?

-It is vital that your office is big enough to cater for the size of your team.
+It is vital that your office is big enough for your team.

-If you are looking to expand your office to fit your current number of employees, you may want to consider how much you could grow as a company over the next few years and plan ahead.
+If you are looking to expand your office to fit your current number of employees, it’s a good idea to estimate your expected growth over the next few years and accommodate that number instead.

 What industry is your business in?